voiicez/voiicez/README.md

 - 👋 Hi, I’m @voiicez
-- 👀 I’m interested in game developing
+- 👀 I’m interested in game and app developing
-- 🌱 I’m currently learning c# on Unity
+- 🌱 I’m currently a .Net Developer
 - 📫 You can reach me by my e-mail adress; behlulsahin58@gmail.com

 <!---